Art and Design

 Children are also given opportunities to develop ideas across many subjects.
 We have celebrated Art in many forms within our school, such as Aspirations Week and the WOWs Art project.
 We look forward to sharing our masterpieces with you in the near future.

-Year 1 - Batik
+Year 1 - What can you weave?

 Who's your mummy?